Can you tell me more about the Department of Public Safety?

 What are the LCAT shuttle buses?

-The Lafayette College Area Transportation (LCAT) shuttle buses have an expansive schedule that connects the main campus with the Arts campus, downtown Easton/bus station, the College’s athletic fields, local shopping areas, and movie theaters.
+The Lafayette College Area Transportation (LCAT) shuttle buses have an expansive schedule that connects the main campus with the Arts campus, downtown Easton/bus station, the College’s athletic fields and local shopping areas.
 There is a smart phone mobile app available which utilizes a live online tracking system to show the shuttle location.
 You can track the shuttle and download the mobile app from the Public Safety website http://publicsafety.lafayette.edu/parking/.
 There is also a special shuttle that runs at the beginning and end of each semester that provides transportation between campus and Lehigh Valley International Airport (LVIA).

 What should I know about parking registration, rules & violations?

 All students who bring a motor vehicle to Lafayette must register their vehicle with Public Safety regardless of where the vehicle will be parked.
-Registration is completed online at the Public Safety web page.
-Once that is completed, please bring your Student ID to the Public Safety Office to pick up your parking sticker.
-The fee to park on campus for the school year is $420.
+Registration requests must be completed online at the Public Safety web page.
+Once the parking registration request is reviewed and approved, you may bring your Student ID to the Public Safety Office to pick up your parking sticker.
 Parking assignments are enforced Monday through Friday, 7:30 a.m. to 5 p.m., and each registrant is expected to park where he/she is assigned.
-If your assigned lot is full, use the Markle Parking Deck or Sullivan Parking Deck and report the condition immediately to the Public Safety Department.
+If your assigned lot is full, use the Markle Parking Deck or Leopard Parking Deck and report the condition immediately to the Public Safety Department.
 Lafayette College reserves the right to alter parking assignments on a permanent or temporary basis when new construction, major repairs, and emergency situations require such changes.
 For complete details see the Fines and Regulation section of the Public Safety LCAT Shuttle, Parking and Transportation Services web page.

 $20 Parking Violations (General/Misc.)